MicrosoftDocs/dynamics365smb-docs/business-central/shopify/synchronize-orders.md

 2. It imports Shopify orders and supplementary information.

    * The Shopify Connector processes all records in the **Shopify Orders to Import** table that match the filter criteria you defined on the **Sync Orders from Shopify** request page.
 For example, tags, channel, or the fulfillment status.
-If you haven't specified any filters, it processes all records.
+If you don't specify filters, it processes all records.
-   * When importing a Shopify order, the Shopify Connector requests additional information from Shopify:
+   * When it imports a Shopify order, the Shopify Connector requests additional information from Shopify:

      * Order header
      * Order lines